 - Revenue growth: Conversion rates are crucial if you’re focusing on monetization.
-Ideally, your conversions should be high, but low rates can reveal whether the product experience isn’t delivering enough initial value, if the product team needs to improve any features, or if you need to lower pricing.
+Ideally, your conversions should be high, but low rates can reveal whether the product experience isn’t delivering enough initial value, the product team needs to improve any features, or you need to lower pricing.

 Spot Qualified Leads Lightning-Fast with Product Data